netvl/scala-guidelines/Readme.md

 }
 ```

-It is acceptable to omit return types for *short* local functions, but only when it is very clear what the return type is, for example:
+It is acceptable to omit return types for *short* local functions or private methods, but only when it is very clear what the return type is, for example:

 ```scala
 def updatedUser(user: User) = user.copy(parameter = anotherValue)